GibbonEdu/docs/content/administrators/user-admin/data-updater.md

 At the bottom of the Medical section is a checkbox that allows a medical condition to be added to a student.
 This section allows parents to go into more detail about any serious medical issues their child may have.
 When going through data updates, it is important to keep an eye on any updates that show a new medical condition, as this information may need to be relayed to other members of staff depending on risk level.
 There is an option in System Admin to send a notification to certain people when a new medical data update with a medical condition of a specified risk level is sent in.

+## Personal Data

+Personal data updates keep track of personal information about students and parents.
+This data update type has the most fields, and contains many important elements such as emergency contact numbers for students.